SystemsApproach/private5g/ran.rst

 Keep in mind, however, that this characterization of xApps is based on past (pre-SDN) implementations of the RAN.
 This is helpful as the industry transitions to SD-RAN, but the situation is likely to change.
-SDN is transforming to the RAN, so new ways of controlling the RAN—resulting in applications that do fit neatly into the RRM vs SON dichotomy—can be expected to emerge over time.
+SDN is transforming the RAN, so new ways of controlling the RAN—resulting in applications that do not fit neatly into the RRM vs SON dichotomy—can be expected to emerge over time.